Marrocco-Simone/telegram_bot_sde/README.md

 # Create your Bot
 Go on Telegram and chat with [@BotFather](https://t.me/BotFather)

 Follow his instructions and create a new Bot.
+More info in the [official docs](https://core.telegram.org/bots)

 Duplicate the _.env.example_ file and rename it as _.env_.
 Save the token inside this file as the *BOT_TOKEN* variable